-Returns prediction - a numpy array with the probability of each data example being of a given class.
+Returns prediction - a numpy array of shape array-like of shape (n_samples, n_classes) with the probability of each data example being of a given class.

 The model is saved in an XGBoost internal format which is universal among the various XGBoost interfaces.
 Auxiliary attributes of the Python Booster object (such as feature names) will not be saved.